kadiliimand/WeatherStatistic/README.md

 + Go to browser:  `http://localhost:8085/h2-console`
 + In Login window click: `Connect`

+**Important:
+1. Statistics inherits are displayed ONLY when there are at least 3 records by every city on the database!
-**Important: Please add into CITIES table at least one city, before making requests from a database!**
+2. Please add into CITIES table at least one city, before making requests from a database!**

 To do that, insert into terminal, for example:
 ```bash